RMerl/asuswrt-merlin.ng/release/src/router/curl/docs/VULN-DISCLOSURE-POLICY.md

 ## Medium

 This is a security problem that is less hard than **Low** to exploit or trigger.
-Less strict timing, wider platforms availability or involving more widely used options or protocols.
+Less strict timing, wider platform availability or involving more widely used options or protocols.
 A problem that usually needs something else to also happen to become serious.
 [Past example](https://curl.se/docs/CVE-2022-32206.html)

 ## High

-This issue in itself a serious problem with real world impact.
+This issue is in itself a serious problem with real world impact.
 Flaws that can easily compromise the confidentiality, integrity or availability of resources.
 Exploiting or triggering this problem is not hard.
 [Past example](https://curl.se/docs/CVE-2019-3822.html)

 ## Critical